CURRENT LAB MEMBERS

 Clara Koh is a BSc Medical Microbiology graduate from University of Leeds and is currently working as a research assistant to Dr Chan.
 She explored this career path in data analytics and bioinformatics through a prior internship in the same lab in 2020 and is interested in understanding how diseases may influence the host on multi-omics levels.

 Fun fact: She currently enjoys playing Genshin Impact (and does not spend money on it) in her free time.

-Achievements: Co-author publication in eBioMedicine
+Achievements: First author publication in Scientific Reports, Co-author publication in eBioMedicine

 Yuriko Hiew is an IB graduate and is interested to pursue scientific research as a means to contribute knowledge that can benefit people’s health and well-being.
 She is looking forward to starting university to learn about science in living organisms and apply acquired knowledge in projects and labwork.